AndreyBrigunet/flarum-ext-auth-easy4live/README.md

 ## Languages

-This extension is translated in French and English.
+This extension is translated in English.